-Report: Seahawks would like to extent coach Pete Carroll’s contract ‘sooner rather than later’
+Report: Seahawks would like to extend coach Pete Carroll’s contract ‘sooner rather than later’

 Turns out, Pete Carroll may have meant it literally when he told reporters who cover the New England Patriots he’s on a “five-year plan” when it comes to his coaching career.

-According to a report from Ian Rapoport of The NFL Network Sunday morning, Carroll does indeed want to coach at least five more years and he and the Seahawks are working on an extension of his current contract, which runs through the 2021 season.
+According to a Sunday morning report from Ian Rapoport of The NFL Network, Carroll does indeed want to coach at least five more years and he and the Seahawks are working on an extension of his current contract, which runs through the 2021 season.

 Rapoport said the Seahawks “would like to extend him sooner rather than later, even if it means working on an extension during the season, something that rarely happens for a head coach.”